riganti/dotvvm-docs/Pages/concepts/validation/overview.md

 You can even use custom validation attributes (by creating a class which implements the `IValidationAttribute` interface).

-> Please note that is't not easy to use dependency injection in validation attributes (they are static), so it may be difficult to validate business rules (which may need to look in the database).
+> Please note that is not easy to use dependency injection in validation attributes (they are static), so it may be difficult to validate business rules (which may need to look in the database).
 For example, creating a validation attribute which checks the uniqueness of the e-mail address in the database, is not a good idea.
 Use the [ModelState](#using-modelstate) to report violations of business rules.

 ### IValidatableObject